 Common Misconceptions About Quarterly Tax Payments

-• Quarterly tax payments are optional
+Quarterly tax payments are optional.

-• Making a lump-sum payment at the end of the year is easier
+Making a lump-sum payment at the end of the year is easier.

 All businesses – including non-W-2 gig-style workers – are responsible for quarterly estimated tax payments.
-Larger businesses might be responsible for paying a larger tax estimate, but all businesses, with few exceptions, must pay.
+Larger enterprises might be responsible for paying a larger tax estimate, but all businesses, with few exceptions, must pay.

 How a CPA can help manage quarterly tax payments